by Andrea M. Darcy

 What is transactional analysis?

-Transactional analysis is interested in the interactions between people.
+Transactional analysis, or ‘TA’, is interested in the interactions between people.
 Each time we encounter another person or group, we react and respond to each other.

 Transactional therapy is a practical system that helps you understand why you think, feel, and act in the ways you do.
 It seeks to help you manage and change your social reactions so that you feel better about yourself and your life.

-Regardless, it’s a versatile approach that can work alongside other tools and approaches, and be used both as a short-term therapy or long-term.
+Regardless, it’s a versatile approach that can work alongside other tools and approaches, and be used both as a short-term therapy or a long-term one.
 So you’ll find transactional analysis most commonly used by integrative therapists.

 A brief history of transactional therapy

 Transactional therapy was created by Eric Berne in the 1950s.
-When the San Francisco Psychoanalytic Institute refused his membership even after his 15 years of training, it was perhaps a blow to Berne, but a boon for psychotherapy.
+When the San Francisco Psychoanalytic Institute refused his membership even when he had 15 years of training, it was perhaps a blow to Berne.
+But it became a boon for psychotherapy.

 Berne had a very clear goal of making a science to measure human behaviour.
 He didn’t want to just ‘analyse’ and understand his patients or give them ‘awareness’.
 He wanted to cure them and give them practical tools to create real change.